 Instead, what you really need is simply to shake things up and put them back together differently.

 Start with the largest piece of furniture in the room – the couch, the table, the bed, etc. Try it in all of the possible spots it could go.

 You can try to work this out on paper or in your mind first, but personally, I really just need to get up and physically move things.

 There have been so many times I was convinced something wouldn’t work in a certain spot because it was too big or would be in the way when in reality that was the perfect spot all along.

 Once you have your main furniture piece where it needs to be, start moving everything else around it.

-And if you end up with everything exactly back where it started, at least you now for certain that there really isn’t a better way to do things!
+And if you end up with everything exactly back where it started, at least you know for certain that there really isn’t a better way to do things!

 When we moved our two older boys into a shared bedroom, I thought I knew exactly where the beds needed to go.
-But when I put started moving them around, this arrangement worked so much better.
+But when I started moving them around, this completely different arrangement worked so much better.

 Sometimes all you really need to freshen a space up is to switch a few things between rooms.

 If you have a living room and a family room, try switching out the sofas or coffee tables between the two rooms.
 Switch up the dressers between two different bedrooms.
 Or move some bookcases from a bedroom to a den.